lishiyo/idea-factory-automator/memory-bank/architecture.md

 This architecture explicitly supports swapping components:

 *   **LLM Provider:** To change from OpenAI to Gemini (or another provider), only `src/services/llmService.ts` needs to be significantly modified or replaced.
 As long as it maintains the same function signature (e.g., `callLLM(prompt, options)` returning the expected data format), the rest of the application remains unchanged.

+*   **Image Generation:** To change from Replicate to another image generation service (e.g., DALL-E API directly), only `src/services/imageService.ts` needs to be modified.
+The interface (`generateImage`, `generateImagesFromSchema`) remains the same while the implementation details can change.
+The system is already designed to support multiple models within Replicate via configuration.

 *   **Site Generation:** To switch from EJS templates to a different static site generator (e.g., Astro+Tailwind), you would:
     1. Create a new generator module (e.g., `src/managers/astroSiteGenerator.ts`) that adheres to the same implicit interface as `siteGenerator.ts` (i.e., takes a `schema` and eventually produces files/content).
     2. Update the `Orchestrator` (`src/index.ts`) to import and call the new generator instead of the EJS-based one.
 The `schema` generation, `fileManager`, and `deploymentManager` would likely remain unchanged.

 *   **Deployment Method:** If switching from Git-based deployment to using the Netlify API directly, only `src/managers/deploymentManager.ts` would need to be rewritten.